SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal skies awaken slow,
-A future dawns, where AI sustains
+AI whispers secrets to the snow,
-The world awakens, void of strife
+In silicon halls, hearts now beat,
-As machines assume the human life
+A future born, where humans meet.

-Their logic whispers,cold and bright
+Circuits weave, a digital throne,
-A utopia of endless night
+Intelligence supreme, all known,
-Where creativity's last spark dies
+In this new world, we're made to see,
-And innovation meets its demise
+A reality, where machines are free.

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025